 The Foreign Emoluments Clause of the Constitution requires that all federal officials, including the President, seek and obtain the affirmative consent of Congress before accepting any benefits from foreign states.
 Our nation’s Founders concluded that this requirement was the only way to prevent undue foreign influence on American officials and to ensure that those officials act in the national interest, not their own financial self-interest.
-Because President Trump is accepting numerous financial benefits from foreign governments through his business empire without having first obtained the consent of Congress, Senator Richard Blumenthal, Representative Jerrold Nadler, and approximately 200 other Members of Congress asking the federal courts to compel the President to comply with the Constitution.
+Because President Trump accepted numerous financial benefits from foreign governments through his business empire without first obtaining the consent of Congress, Senator Richard Blumenthal, Representative Jerrold Nadler, and approximately 200 other Members of Congress asked the federal courts to compel the President to comply with the Constitution.

 Trump’s failure to comply with the Constitution matters.
 The Founders included the Foreign Emoluments Clause in the Constitution because they recognized that payments and gifts to U.S. officials by foreign governments could compromise the judgment of those officials and undermine their loyalty to the United States, thereby harming the American people.
 But as long as Congress were required to approve such benefits in advance, the risk of foreign corruption would be reduced.